anetczuk/mdlinkscheck/README.md

 Simple things can be difficult.
 Links can be complicated.
 With this package headache no more.

 Package verifies links in Markdown files.
+Typical use case is to verify *Markdown* files stored locally (e.g. as part of project's documentation in repository).

 ## Features

 - find Markdown files in subdirectories
-- walk through linked Markdown files
 - check standard links
 - check linked images
 - handle relative and absolute links, local and external resources